-Any process of reflection or self-assessment should be constructive and premised on informing improvements, within the parameters set by GA resolution 60/251 and the Council's IBP, as supplemented by the five-year review outcome.
-It should not be seen or used as an opportunity to question/renegotiate the Council's mandate or its existing institutional foundations.
+Any process of reflection or self-assessment should be expressing the international community's position on constructive and premised on informing improvements, situations of concern; the establishment and renewal within the parameters set by GA resolution 60/251 and of mechanisms mandated to investigate and report on the Council's IBP, as supplemented by the five-year review violations (e.g. country-specific Special Procedures, outcome.
+It should not be seen or used as an opportunity Commissions of Inquiry, fact-finding missions, to question/renegotiate the Council's mandate or its International Impartial and Independent Mechanisms); existing institutional foundations. the maintenance of a Complaint Procedure; and the convening of Special Sessions or Urgent Debates.